The Gypsy

 This wasn’t smoke that lingered.

-A slow, elegant consumption dressed up as mystery.
+A slow, elegant hunger dressed up as mystery.

 I was being fed on.